shariq1989/cookbook/content/recipe/ground_beef_taco.md

 #### What equipment do I need to make this recipe?

+* A small bowl
+* A skillet
+* A meat chopper
-You will need a skillet, a rimmed baking sheet, and a wire rack to make the corn tortillas.
-You will also need a heavy-bottomed pan to cook the meat.
+* A rimmed baking sheet and a wire rack
+* A heavy-bottomed pan

-#### Can I freeze the beef mixture?
+#### Can I freeze the beef?

-You sure can.
-First, allow the meat to cool completely and then add it to a freezer-safe container.
-It's as easy as that and can freeze for up to 2 months.
+Yes, first allow the meat to cool completely and then add it to a freezer-safe container.
+To prevent freezer burn, you can also layer saran wrap over the container before securing the lid.
+The beef mixture will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
-To serve, warm the soup on a meat mixture on the stove and prepare your tortillas and toppings.
+To serve, warm it on the stove and prepare your tortillas and toppings.